jarryd999/quota-usage-details/README.md

 2. Expose a synchronous storage.getUsageDetails() function that takes the storage system name as a parameter and returns usage.
 This would return 0 for unknown categories.
    * Benefit: storage.getUsageDetails('fileSystem') will work correctly whether the browser supports a file system API or not.
    * Cost: the param values are not discoverable.

+## Security and Privacy Concerns

+#### Exposing new data
+Per-system quota usage (IndexedDB vs Cache Storage vs AppCache etc.) is a function of all calls made by an origin to the respective storage APIs.
+The numbers summarize information that the origin already has.
+An origin can monitor the change in total quota with every storage API call to keep a running total.

+#### User identification/tracking
+An origin that has data stored on the client (non-zero quota usage) can store a unique identifier for the user.
+Instead of using this new API, the origin can simply read a user ID from IndexedDB, or from Cache Storage etc. In other words, the new API does not make it any easier to identify or track users.